[INDEX] // ALL_DOCS ›

 cpu-job:

-runs-on: [machine, cpu=8] # CPU job
+runs-on: machine/cpu=8 # CPU job

 gpu-job:

-runs-on: [machine, gpu=l4] # GPU job
+runs-on: machine/gpu=l4 # GPU job

 How machine.dev reads your requirements

-All available labels
+All available selectors

 See Configuration options for the complete table.
 The summary:

-machine— required, always firstcpu=Norgpu=TYPE— required, exactly onearchitecture=arm64— optional, CPU runners only (T4G GPU is always ARM)cpu=Nandram=N— optional, only withgpu=tenancy=spot— optional, defaulton_demandregions=...— optional, comma-separated AWS region codesdisk_size=N,disk_iops=N,disk_throughput=N— optional, EBS gp3 storage tuningmetrics=true|false,metrics_interval=N— optional, metrics control
+machine: required, always the leading segmentid=${{ github.run_id }}: recommended — pins the runner to this job so it can’t be stolencpu=Norgpu=TYPE: required, exactly onearchitecture=arm64: optional, CPU runners only (T4G GPU is always ARM)cpu=Nandram=N: optional, only withgpu=tenancy=spot: optional, defaulton_demandregions=...: optional, comma-separated AWS region codesdisk_size=N,disk_iops=N,disk_throughput=N: optional, EBS gp3 storage tuningmetrics=true|false,metrics_interval=N: optional, metrics control

 Examples